RedBedHed/blipsort/README.md

 ### Rotation
 When all of the candidate pivots are strictly descending, it is very likely that the interval is descending as well.
 Lomuto partitioning slows significantly on descending data.
 Therefore, Blipsort neglects to sort descending candidates and instead swap-rotates the entire interval before partitioning.

+### Custom Comparators
+Blipsort allows its user to implement a custom boolean comparator.
+Comparators are best implemented with a lambda and no branches.
+A comparator implemented with a lambda can be inlined by an optimizing compiler, while a constexpr/inline comparator typically cannot.

 ## Sources

 [Here](https://github.com/orlp/pdqsort)
 is the PDQsort algorithm by Orson Peters

 [Here](https://orlp.net/blog/branchless-lomuto-partitioning/)
 is the branchless Lomuto blog post by Orson Peters